Frequently Asked Questions & Program Details

 A. Applicants must complete the online application, which includes:

-1) personal contact information, 2) a current resume or CV in pdf format, 3) responses to eight personal questions (suggested response length is 100-300 words each), and 4) contact information for three references.
+1) personal contact information, 2) a current resume or CV in PDF format, 3) responses to eight personal questions (suggested response length is 100-300 words each), and 4) contact information for two references (other than family members).

 Q. How will I know if I’ve been accepted into the program?

-A. All applicants will be notified via email no later than Friday, March 20, 2020.
-Applicants submitting applications before December 1, 2019 may be notified earlier.
+A. All applicants will be notified via email by March 24, 2022.
 Requests for early decisions will be considered.
 Successful applicants will need to complete their Letter of Acceptance and Participation Agreement before enrollment is official.

 Q. How many students will be accepted into the program?